-There is a complaints folder within Madison House which contains Benecare's complaints policy and the local authorities' complaints procedure, with blank complaint forms for the young person to access at any time.
-Staff will, as far as is possible and/or appropriate, considering their safety, respect the confidentiality of the young person.
+There is a complaints folder within Mulberry Court which contains Benecare's complaints policy and the local authorities' complaints procedure, with blank complaint forms for the young person to access at any time.

 All complaints are treated very seriously:

 - All correspondence will be copied to the social worker, Independent Reviewing Officer and other person(s) where appropriate. - Our Complaints Process is explained within the young person's complaints forms.
 These are freely available to the children throughout the home to support those wishing to make a complaint. - Children wishing to complain have a range of options.
 They can complain to their Social Worker, Independent Reviewing Officer, Registered Manager, Advocate, Independent Visitor or whomever the child wishes to. - We ensure that children have access to a phone if they need to make a private phone call (with appropriate numbers of various organisations available (see below). - In the case of a serious complaint, Ofsted will be notified in accordance with Regulation 40 of the Children's Homes Regulations 2015.